Marcy told his wife-to-be that his mother would be coming everywhere with them, including on their honeymoon.

 Rose Streicher - circa 1948

-Rose was born about 1889 in Tarnow, Galicia in the Austrian Empire, to Taube and Max Leber.
-As a baby, she travelled with her mother, her sister Minnie, and her half-siblings to the US in the steerage section of the steamship, Amalfi.
+Rose was born about 1889 in Tarnow, Galicia, in the Austrian Empire, to Taube and Max Leber.
+As a baby, she travelled with her mother, her sister Minnie, and her half-siblings to the US.
+They travelled in the steerage section of the steamship, Amalfi.

 Rose married Sam Streicher.
 Later on, her sister, Goldie, would marry Sam’s brother, William (Hilloh).